zhangkangbin/C_Study/1English/sentence.md

 - I will cover all the expenses involved.

 - Do you have any questions or concerns?
 If you have, don't hesitate to let me know.
+I will try my best to answer you.

 - It is my pleasure to.....
 - ​It is very meaningful to visit the museum.